Introduction to Types of Diodes

 1. Identification of the diode

-Crystal diodes are usually represented by VD plus numbers in the circuit, such as VD5 means the diode with the number 5.
-In national standard circuits, the symbols of commonly used diodes are shown in Figure 13.
+Crystal diodes are usually represented by VD or D plus numbers in circuit diagrams, such as VD5 or D5 indicates the diode numbered 5.
+In international standard circuits, the symbols of commonly used diodes are shown in Figure 13.

 Figure 13 symbols of diode

-The identification of a diode is simple: the negative pole of a low-power diode is usually marked with a color ring on the surface; some diodes also use the "P" and "N" symbols to determine the polarity of the diode, "P" represents the positive electrode, and "N" represents the negative electrode; Metal-packaged diodes are usually printed with a diode symbol of the same polarity on the surface; light-emitting diodes usually use positive and negative pins to identify the positive and negative poles, with the long feet being positive and the short feet being negative.
+The identification of a diode polarity is straightforward: the cathode (negative pole) of a low-power diode is usually marked with a color ring or band on the package surface; some diodes also use the "A" and "K" symbols to determine the polarity of the diode, where "A" represents the anode (positive) and "K" represents the cathode (negative).
+Some older devices may use "P" for positive and "N" for negative.
+Metal-packaged diodes typically have a diode symbol printed on the surface indicating polarity; light-emitting diodes usually use lead length to identify the positive and negative poles, with the longer lead being positive (anode) and the shorter lead being negative (cathode).
+Additionally, when viewing an LED from the side through the clear epoxy, the larger internal element (the anvil/reflector cup) is typically connected to the cathode, while the smaller element (the post) connects to the anode.

-The surface of the rectifier bridge is usually marked with the internal circuit structure or the names of the AC input terminal and the DC output terminal.
-The AC input terminal is usually represented by "AC" or "~"; the DC output terminal is usually represented by "+" and "~" symbols.
+The surface of the rectifier bridge is usually marked with the internal circuit structure or the designations of the AC input terminals and the DC output terminals.
+The AC input terminals are usually represented by "AC" or "~" symbols; the DC output terminals are usually represented by "+" and "-" symbols indicating positive and negative polarity.

 2. Diode detection

-When using a digital multimeter to measure the diode, the red test lead is connected to the positive pole of the diode, and the black test lead is connected to the negative pole of the diode.
-At this time, the measured resistance is the forward resistance of the diode.
+When using a digital multimeter to measure a diode, the red test lead connects to the positive pole of the diode, and the black test lead connects to the negative pole of the diode.
+At this time, the measured value is the forward voltage drop of the diode, which provides a more precise indication of diode condition than resistance measurement.

 III Main parameters of diodes